WinstonCampeau/noise_generator/README.md

 # noise_generator
 A C++ based 1/f noise generator from Corsini and Saletti.

-Compile the .cpp file and use the provided test.py file to try out the simulator.
+Compile the .cpp file (e.g., run >> setup.py build) and use the provided test.py file to try out the simulator.

 Methods taken from: https://ieeexplore.ieee.org/document/9825